The Ultimate Route 66 Road Trip Itinerary

 What makes Route 66 in Oklahoma different?

-Route 66 in Oklahoma feels less curated and more original, with fewer but more distinctive stops and longer stretches of uninterrupted driving.
-For many Route 66 road trip itineraries, this is where the pace slows down and driving Route 66 becomes more about the road itself than constant stops.
+Route 66 in Oklahoma feels less curated and more original, with longer stretches of uninterrupted driving and fewer but more distinctive stops.
+For many Route 66 road trip itineraries, this is where the pace slows and the focus shifts to driving Route 66 itself.
+With smaller towns and older roadside businesses, this stretch feels closer to the historic character of the route.

 Best for